pabloserra89/AdventureRPG/README.md

 - Room transition
 - Scene transition

-Everything can be improve, but I rather tring new mechanics that spend a lot of time in a particular one.
+Everything can be improve, but I rather try new mechanics that spend a lot of time in a particular one.

 You can try it by downloading the latest stable release: https://www.mediafire.com/file/7iw25rq6bmltu8v/AdventureRPG+-+Game.zip/file